 This Fair Trade Certified organic white tea is biodynamically farmed at the Makaibari estate in India's Darjeeling district.
 Established in 1859, Markaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.
 This organic tea consists of leaves of various shades of green and brown, with silver and beige downy buds.
 They produce a light, golden-amber infusion, with an inviting character.
-By far the richest and earthiest of our white organic tea from India, the aroma carries the slightest whiff of muscatel, hinting at the Darjeeling origin of this white tea.
+By far the richest and earthiest of our white teas, the aroma and cup of this tea is true to its Darjeeling origin with notes of citrus and muscatel layered over a slight sweetness.

 Ingredients: organic Indian white tea

 Serving Size: two level teaspoons per 8 oz cup of water

 Aubrey Says: There is something a bit spicy in this tea that reminds me of a white version of a Chinese Keemun.

 Jeremy Says: There are a lot of pleasant surprises in this distinctive white tea!

 What a lovely white tea, heartwarming in cold nights, outstanding white tea with a slight touch of earthyness and ... sweet.
 Those leaves expand beautifully in my tea maker.